artinfaghanzadeh/Prime_recognition/README.md

 *Nowaday, I am the only member of this project.*

 ## 6 - What is file into repository?
-*Jpeg Flowchart : This is image type of Flowchart* *SVG Flowchart : This is vector of Flowchart* *Prime_Recognition.py : This is vector of Flowchart*
+* - Jpeg Flowchart : This is image type of Flowchart*
+* - SVG Flowchart : This is vector of Flowchart*
+* - Prime_Recognition.py : This is vector of Flowchart*